-mutually antagonistic presentments of the after-life are held or taught.
-But to revert to the book; the phraseology is very Eastern, and the logical sequence is sometimes obscure- there seems often to be a non sequitur.
-Again, the "science" is strange and many illustrations are used involving the old idea of the four 'elements'': earth, water, air and fire.
-We should certainly not say that a fish cannot live out of the water because it does not realise that it is "an earthly being," nor should we say that when gas is near the fire the flame will go out to the gas because there is "much of the fire element in the gas."
 These explanations are "labels," and are on a par with the Greek explanation that an unsupported body falls to the earth because of the inherent "heaviness" of the body.

-The teaching in "Akibat" is that man is a spirit here and now, and that death is but the sloughing of the physical, material body; that man makes on earth his "heaven" or his "hell," his condition and environment after death depending upon his character and enlightenment is the time that he leaves this physical plane of existence.
-Very rightly, the greatest stress is laid on the importance of the life on earth, but it is left obscure to what extent progress can be made in the life after death.
+The teaching in "Akibat" is that man is a spirit here and now, and that death is but the sloughing of the physical, material body; that man makes on earth his "heaven" or his "hell," his condition and environment after death depending upon his character and enlightenment at the time that he leaves this physical plane of existence.
+Very rightly, the greatest stress is laid on the importance of the life on earth, but it is left obscure to what extent progress rightly, the greatest stress is laid on the importance of the life on earth, but it is left obscure to what extent progress can be made in the life after death.
 The condition and prospects of those who die quite young, or of those who have had no opportunities in life, are not touched upon.
-Rein-carnation is not mentioned.
-The ultimate goal is the one common to many Eastern religions and philosophies: the after life is conceived as the "gradual process of dissolving carnation is not mentioned.
+Reincarnation is not mentioned.
 The ultimate goal is the one common to many Eastern religions and philosophies: the after life is conceived as the "gradual process of dissolving in the ocean of the Eternal Being the remainder of the individual being" (page 30).

-It is difficult for the Western mind, more active and virile, more practical and perhaps more material, to distinguish such a state from one of annihilation.
-It would seem that, if all the efforts of man are to end in the extinguishing of individuality and of self-consciousness, it would be just as well for this to happen once and for all, at the time of death.
-It is a thought that seldom commends itself to the Western mind unless wearied utterly by great sorrow or great ill.health. ill-health.
+It is difficult for the Western mind, more active and virile, more practical and perhaps more material, to distinguish more practical and perhaps more material, to distinguish such a state from one of annihilation.
+It would seem that, all the efforts of man are to end in the extinguishing of individuality and of self-consciousness, it would be just as well for this to happen once and for all, at the time of death.
+It is a thought that seldom commends itself to the Western mind unless wearied utterly by great sorrow or great ill-health.

 A man distinguished by his intellect, his spiritual insight, by his sympathy and his desire to help his fellow creatures, is not thereby less of an individual.
-If, in the after life, he progresses further in the attainment of new high qualities as well as in the perfection of those he possessed on earth, why, and at what point, should his in-dividuality begin to decrease and dissolve away?
-If such be the goal, the ideal state would seem to be that of the harm-less congenital idiot! less congenital idiot!
+If, in the after life, he progresses further in the attainment of new high qualities as well as in the perfection of these he high qualities as well as in the perfection of those he possessed on earth, why, and at what point, should his individuality begin to decrease and dissolve away?
+If such be the goal, the ideal state would seem to be that of the harmless congenital idiot!